 A U.N. meeting was called on September 14 to discuss this issue.
 One factor contributing to the rise of resistant strains is the overuse of antibiotics in humans.
 Antibiotics tend to be overprescribed or simply used when they are not needed.

 It is estimated that less than half the antibiotics people take are actually necessary.
 Unnecessarily using antibiotics contributes to the rise of resistant bacteria without achieving anything beneficial.

 The overuse of antibiotics is seen even more often in the treatment of animals.
-According to the Huffington Post, over two-thirds of antibiotics use in the U.S. is used to treat livestock.
+According to the Huffington Post, over two-thirds of antibiotics used in the U.S. is used to treat livestock.
 Unnecessary antibiotic use in agriculture leads to resistant bacteria strains in humans as well.

 Fortunately, action has been and will continue to be taken to reduce the rise of strains of bacteria that show antibiotic resistance.
 For example, the development of fish vaccines meant that antibiotics no longer had to be used in Norwegian salmon farming.
-Over the past six years, the Netherlands have reduced their animal antibiotic use by 56 percent.
+Over the past six years, the Netherlands has reduced their animal antibiotic use by 56 percent.

 Educating mothers on the important role of breastfeeding in building up babies’ immune systems could also contribute to preventing the onset of infection.

 According to the World Health Organization, even those of us living among the general populace can take action on this issue.
 We can practice better hygiene to prevent infections.